New York Paid Family Leave And FMLA Retaliation Lawyer

-You cannot take leave under the NYSPFL and short-term disability at the same time.
+You cannot take leave under the NYPFL and short-term disability at the same time.
 You must take one and then the other.
-Also, you cannot take more than 26 weeks of combined short-term disability and NYSPFL leave in a 52-week period.
+Also, you cannot take more than 26 weeks of combined short-term disability and NYPFL leave in a 52-week period.

-Employees who take FMLA or NYSPFL leave are protected against retaliation from their employers.
+Employees who take FMLA or NYPFL leave are protected against retaliation from their employers.

 The law entitles eligible employees to return to their jobs under the same conditions as if they had not taken leave.
 The FMLA also states that employers must continue group health insurance coverage during the leave period.